-Matteo Albertini is a Balkanalysis.com correspondent based in Milan, covering the Western Balkans and the region’s relationships with Italy.
-His varied research interests run from sociology, anthropology and semiotics to international relations, ethnicity and regional organized crime.
+Matteo Albertini is a Milan-based Balkanalysis.com correspondent, covering the Western Balkans and its relations with Italy.
+His varied research interests run from sociology, anthropology and semiotics to international relations, ethnicity and organized crime.
+Along with Balkanalysis.com Director Chris Deliso, he is also co-author of the important new study, The Vatican’s Challenges in the Balkans: Bolstering the Catholic Church in 2015 and Beyond.

 Matteo’s specializations include the semiotics of nationalism in the former Yugoslavia, politics, religion and security in post-independence Kosovo, trans-Adriatic economic relations, and organized crime trends affecting Italy and the Balkans.
 He has spent extended periods of time in the Balkans, including six months in Serbia in 2010 and extended periods cooperating with Italian NGOs in Kosovo.